jlmelville/smallvis/docs/tee.md

 paper, so I only have myself to blame for not following this established advice.
 I don't know if the connection between early exaggeration in t-SNE and the homotopy method is established elsewhere.

+As usual, un-normalized methods prove to be time-consuming to optimize, using the initialization and optimization methods that work well for t-SNE.
+If a method has a way to balance attractive and repulsive interactions (as t-EE does), difficulty optimizing may be a sign that some re-balancing would help.

 Up: [Documentation Home](https://jlmelville.github.io/smallvis/).